pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 Unpacking the new stuff:
 - `#[derive(serde::Serialize)]` derives a `serde::Serialize` impl for `Board` which will allow us to serialize it to JSON using the `serde_json` crate.
 - `#[serde(rename_all = "camelCase")]` renames all of the snake_case member identifiers to camelCase when serializing (or vice versa when deserializing).
 This is because it's a convention to use snake_case names in Rust but JSON is often produced and consumed by JS code and the JS convention is to use camelCase for member identifiers.
-- Making `id` an `i64` instead of an `u64` might seem like an odd choice but since we're using PostgresQL as our DB we have to do this because PostgresQL only supports signed integer types.
+- Making `id` an `i64` instead of an `u64` might seem like an odd choice but since we're using PostgreSQL as our DB we have to do this because PostgreSQL only supports signed integer types.
 - A `created_at` member is always useful to have, if for no other reason than to be able to sort entities by chronological order when no better sort order is available.

 Okay, let's add cards and statuses: